Nde-Code/nde-shortener/README.md

 ## 📦 Features:

 - Security comes first: secrets are stored in a `.env` file, with multiple validations performed before transmission.
+- No duplicate URLs (saves space in your database).
 - Generate short unique codes for URLs (avoid collisions).
 - Redirect users to original URLs.
 - Store mappings in Firebase Realtime Database.